 On an annual basis, a committee will convene to evaluate these Guidelines for their applicability to the present circumstances and recommend changes.
-The committee will consist of representatives from BHA, HCPF, and the funded behavioral health providers.
+The committee will consist of representatives from behavioral health administrative service organizations, managed care entities, behavioral health safety net providers, independent auditors, actuaries, consumer and family advocates, local government representatives, other state agencies, and other relevant stakeholders.
 Any changes needed to the Guidelines must be agreed upon and implemented by June 30th for implementation in the new fiscal year.
 BHA and HCPF, as the grant making and funding entities, will have the final authority in approving updates to the Guidelines to ensure compliance with state and federal guidelines.

-Colorado Unit Cost Report Submission Timeline and Deadlines
+Colorado Comprehensive Provider Cost Report Submission Timeline and Deadlines

-The timeline below dictates the deadlines for submission, review, and finalization of the Colorado Unit Cost Report.
+The timeline below dictates the deadlines for submission, review, and finalization of the Colorado Comprehensive Provider Cost Report.
 If any of the below dates fall on a weekend or holiday, the due dates will be the following business day.
+Providers are expected to make every effort to comply with the cost report submission deadline.
+Providers facing unusual circumstances may request an extension of up to 30 days to submit the cost report.
+The request for extension must be submitted in writing to HCPF, sufficiently document the reasons for failure to comply with the original due date, and be submitted no less than five business days prior to the original due date.
+Requests for more than 30-days extension shall be denied.

-November 30 Submission of Colorado Unit Cost Report and all items included in Exhibit F to HCPF and BHA.
-HCPF-sponsored review of Colorado Unit Cost Report begins.
+November 30 Submission of Colorado Comprehensive Provider Cost Report and all items included in Exhibit B to HCPF and BHA.
+HCPF-sponsored review of Colorado Comprehensive Provider Cost Report begins.

 March 1 Proposed cost report review findings and adjustments are delivered to providers for their review and consideration.

-March 10 All provider responses to the proposed cost report review findings and adjustments must be received by Colorado Unit Cost Report auditors.
-March 15 HCPF-sponsored review of Colorado Unit Cost Report for all providers concludes.
-All Colorado Unit Cost Reports are finalized.
-Submission of annual audited financial statements and final adjusted Colorado Unit Cost Report to BHA.
+March 10 All provider responses to the proposed cost report review findings and adjustments must be received by Colorado Comprehensive Provider Cost

+Report auditors.

+March 15 HCPF-sponsored review of Colorado Comprehensive Provider Cost

+Report for all providers concludes.
+All Colorado Comprehensive Provider

+Cost Reports are finalized.
+Submission of annual audited financial statements and final adjusted Colorado Comprehensive Provider Cost

+Report to BHA.

+Colorado Comprehensive Provider Cost Report Validation/Acceptance

+All nine cost report schedules must be complete and valid before submission.
+If any of the schedules are incomplete or contain errors, the cost report will be rejected.
+The validation status of each schedule can be viewed on the "Schedule Validation" tab.
+Any errors will be clearly described on their respective schedule, providing detailed information on what is wrong and how to correct it.
+Each provider must provide adequate cost data that is based on their financial and statistical records and is verifiable through adequate supporting documentation provided during the normal course of the review.